-Melissa L. Hodgdon recently concluded her 12th season as head coach of the Wheaton College women’s basketball program in 2014-15.
+Melissa L. Hodgdon begins her 15th season as head coach of the Wheaton College women’s basketball program in 2017-18.

 Hodgdon joined Wheaton's athletic department as the head coach of the women's basketball program prior to the 2003-04 season.
 She led the Lyons to their first NCAA Tournament in 13 years during the winter of 2007-08, helping the team capture the program's initial New England Women's and Men's Athletic Conference (NEWMAC) regular season and tournament titles.
 Wheaton won a then school-record 12 conference games that year, and as a result, Hodgdon was named NEWMAC Coach of the Year.
 She guided Wheaton back to the title game the following year.

 During each of Hodgdon's first five seasons, the Lyons improved upon their previous year's win total.
 In 2006-07, she coached the Lyons to their inaugural Eastern College Athletic Conference (ECAC) Tournament championship game.

 In addition to on-court success, Wheaton has compiled better than a 3.0 cumulative grade-point average as a team during nine of the last 11 campaigns.
 The Lyons were also awarded a certificate of appreciation for their work with the Heller's Angels Special Olympics Team in 2013 from Special Olympics Massachusetts.
 In the previous year, Wheaton won the NCAA Division III Spotlight Poll in December.
 The Lyons and the Heller's Angels story was also shared in the NCAA Division III Monthly Newsletter and on the NCAA Division III Special Olympics website in January, 2013.
 The women's basketball program also collected the SSSR Community Spirit Award at Wheaton's annual Athletic Awards presentation in 2010-11 and 2011-12.
 For her overall efforts in the community, Hodgdon was honored with a Presidents' Award in the spring of 2014 for Outstanding Service.